Reinforcement learning for adaptive interior point methods in convex quadratic programming: Learning-based parameter adaptation

-In \cite{ichnowski2021rlqp} the authors apply a Twin-Delayed Deep Deterministic Policy Gradient approach to adapt step size parameters for solving QP problems.
-But instead of improving the Alternating Direction Method of Multiplier (ADMM) approach, we focus on the regularized interior point approach, which was discussed earlier.
-Thus, the goal is to automate the choice of parameters $\alpha_{\square,k}$ for $\square \in \{x,y,z\}$ in iteration $k$.
-Thereby, the choice should be made with respect to the primal and dual residuals, the barrier parameter and the inner tolerance as in \eqref{eq:alpha_update}.
 Figure~\ref{fig:framework} shows the embedding of the RL policy into the optimizer which is summarized in Algorithm~\ref{alg:rpdip}.
-In an inner loop, the primal-dual augmented Lagrangian function $\pdLL_\delta(x,s,y,z;\theta,\nu)$ is minimized for fixed $\theta^k$, barrier parameter $\nu_k$ and weights $\delta_{\square,k}$ until a tolerance $\varepsilon_k$ is reached.
-Once this has been achieved, in an outer loop $\theta^k$, $\nu_k$ and $\varepsilon_k$ are updated for the next iteration of the inner loop.
-In addition, the hyperparameters $\delta_{\square,k}$ are adapted by factors $\alpha_{\square,k}$, which are determined by the RL policy.
-Thus, the RL policy acts at Step~\ref{step:rpdip:hyperparameters} in Algorithm~\ref{alg:rpdip}, where $\delta^k$ is updated.
-This procedure is repeated until the primal and dual residuals are small enough.
-During training, the policy to be learned is improved step by step by interacting with the described framework, which in RL context is also called ``environment'', while trying to solve randomly selected QPs.
+In an inner loop, the augmented Lagrangian function $\pdLL_\delta(\cdot,\cdot,\cdot,\cdot;\theta,\nu)$ is minimized for fixed $\theta=\theta^k$, barrier parameter $\nu=\nu_k$ and weights $\delta=\delta_k$, up to a tolerance $\varepsilon_k$.
+Once this has been achieved, the estimates $\theta^k$ are updated for the next outer loop iteration.
+In addition, the hyperparameters $\delta^k$, $\nu_k$, and $\varepsilon_k$ are adapted by the factors $\alpha^k$ determined by the RL policy.
+Thus, the RL policy acts at Step~\ref{step:rpdip:hyperparameters} in Algorithm~\ref{alg:rpdip}, updating all hyperparameters.
+This procedure is repeated until the primal and dual residuals are smaller than a tolerance $\epsilon>0$.
+During training, the policy to be learned is improved step by step by interacting with the described framework, which in RL context is also called ``environment'', while trying to solve some training QPs.